 While Lives in the Balance provides free information on Dr. Greene's Collaborative & Proactive Solutions (CPS) approach, it also encourages awareness of other non-punitive, non-adversarial, collaborative, proactive, skill-building, relationship-enhancing interventions.
-This isn't an exhaustive list, but here are some of the other models that incorporate some of those components:
+While this is not an endorsement of these models, nor an exhaustive list, here are some of the other models that incorporate some of those components:

 Social Thinking is a treatment framework and curriculum developed by Michelle Garcia Winner that targets improving individual social thinking abilities, regardless of diagnostic label.
 The Social thinking methods build social thinking and related skills in students and adults.
 Social Thinking books, workshops and trainings, created by Winner or based on Winner's work, now offer a range of strategies that address individual strengths and weaknesses in processing social information.